trevorqhl/tech/README.md

-a Tech blog Powered by Jekyll
+a tech blog powered by Jekyll
 =============================

 1，[Jekyll][jekyll-url]